mcdonaldcm7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   11-binary_to_decimal: This script converts a number from base 2 to base 10.

+  12-combinations: This script prints all possible combinations of two letters, except oo.

   10-love_exponent_breath: This script displays the result of BREATH to the power of LOVE.

   13-print_float: This script prints a number with two decimal places, followed by a new line.